mehulagg/gitlab/doc/development/feature_flags/index.md

 - Feature flags should remain in the codebase for as short period as possible to reduce the need for feature flag accounting.
-- The person operating the feature flags is responsible for clearly communicating the status of a feature behind the feature flag with other stakeholders.
+- The person operating the feature flags is responsible for clearly communicating the status of a feature behind the feature flag in the documentation and with other stakeholders.
 The issue description should be updated with the feature flag name and whether it is defaulted on or off as soon it is evident that a feature flag is needed.
 - Merge requests that make changes hidden behind a feature flag, or remove an existing feature flag because a feature is deemed stable must have the ~"feature flag" label assigned.

-- When development of a feature is spread across multiple merge requests, you can use the following workflow:
+When the feature implementation is delivered among multiple merge requests:

   1. [Create a new feature flag](#create-a-new-feature-flag)
-     which is **off** by default, in the first merge request which uses the flag.
+     (**disabled by default**) in the first merge request of your implementation.
      Flags [should not be added separately](#risk-of-a-broken-master-main-branch).
-  1. Submit incremental changes via one or more merge requests, ensuring that any new code added can only be reached if the feature flag is **on**.
+  1. Submit incremental changes ensuring that any new code added can only be reached if the feature flag is **enabled**.
      You can keep the feature flag enabled on your local GDK during development.
   1. When the feature is ready to be tested, enable the feature flag for a specific project and ensure that there are no issues with the implementation.